sdss/idlspec2d/docs/sphinx/Dependencies.rst

     * `speclog <https://svn.sdss.org/public/data/sdss/speclog/trunk/>`_: speclog is an SDSS product that contains information about SDSS BOSS plate operations including seeing measured by the guides (guiderMon-{MJD}.par, plate plug maps (plPlugMapM-{plateid}-{mjd}-{plugid}.par, and plate header correction files to change the header exposure values (sdHdrFix-{mjd}.par)
     * `platelist <https://svn.sdss.org/public/data/sdss/platelist/trunk/>`_: platelist is an SDSS product that contains information on the plate designs and plugging.
 The plateHoles files include additional metadata associated with the targets on a plate
     * `specflat <https://svn.sdss.org/public/data/sdss/specflat/>`_: specflat is an SDSS product that contains master calibration frames and bad pixel masks for use in the idlspec2d pipeline.
-* Deprecated SDSS Product Dependencies
+* Deprecated SDSS Product Dependencies - Used by earlier versions, but replaced with various Python packagaes
-    * `dust <https://svn.sdss.org/public/data/sdss/catalogs/dust/>`_: A catalog of dust extinction models, including the SFD model (deprecated).
+    * `dust <https://svn.sdss.org/public/data/sdss/catalogs/dust/>`_: A catalog of dust extinction models, including the SFD model
     * `gaia/dr2 <https://cdn.gea.esac.esa.int/Gaia/gdr2/>`_: idlspec2d utilizes gaia_source/csv to calculate the distance to standard stars from GAIA DR2 proper motion.
 * External Dependencies
     * `pyDL <https://pydl.readthedocs.io/en/latest/index.html>`_: a package that consists of python replacements for IDL function, both built-in and from external astronomical libraries